No Match Found

-Achieving a culture of inclusion requires inclusive leaders, who get the best out of all their people, helping their organisations to succeed in today’s complex national and global environments. with their ability to be self-aware and open-minded they proactively create a culture in which difference is valued.
+Achieving a culture of inclusion requires inclusive leaders, who get the best out of all their people, helping their organisations to succeed in today’s complex national and global environments, with their ability to be self-aware and open-minded they proactively create a culture in which difference is valued.
 Our five point action plan sets out the steps we’re taking to promote diversity and inclusion across the firm and the areas we’re focusing on for the greatest impact.

 We know networking contributes to personal and professional fulfilment and success.
-That's why our firm is home to eleven people diversity networks.
+That's why our firm is home to fourteen people diversity networks.
 Each network has specific objectives tailored to its membership.
 But all of them share the aim of providing a sense of community, inspiring and supporting diverse talent and raising awareness of diversity within our firm and creating a genuinely inclusive culture at PwC.